The Free Store

 • Anything that needs to be repaired

-For Drop Off: come up Ontario Street at Dundas Street - Look for The Donation Drop Door (the white side door), and please ring the bell.
+For Drop Off: come up Ontario Street at Dundas Street - Look for the Donation Drop Door (the white side door), and please ring the bell.

-Donations
+Donations We Accept

 • Towels, Bedding